 Christiana Caro is an artist, photographer, and educator based in Seattle, WA.

-From 2011-12, Caro received a Fulbright Fellowship for research in Slovakia, during which time she also founded and curated Clutch Gallery, a pop-up exhibition space that showcased the work of Slovak and US artists.
-In 2015 she co-founded a similar project for local artists in Norfolk, VA - Range Gallery.
+From 2011-12 Caro carried out research as a Fulbright Fellow in Slovakia, during which time she also founded and curated Clutch Gallery, a pop-up exhibition space that showcased the work of Slovak and US artists.
+She later co-founded a similar project for local artists in Norfolk, VA - Range Gallery.

 Caro has taught photography and art history at Old Dominion University, the University of Arizona, the Florence University of the Arts, the Virginia Museum of Contemporary Art, the Governor's School for the Arts, and served as a visiting Fulbright artist at the Academy of Fine Arts and Design, Bratislava.